The Restored Programme

 WHO IS THE RESTORED PROGRAMME FOR?

-The programme is designed to support women (both those with and without children) who have survived domestic abuse, and want to recover and build resilience and the capacity to maintain a safe and healthy lifestyle.
+The programme is designed to support women (with and without children) who have survived domestic abuse and willing to recover, build resilience and the capacity to maintain a safe and healthy lifestyle.
 It is inclusive of those for whom lasting change is particularly difficult due to long term abuse or other complex issues.

 WHAT IS THE CRITERIA FOR THOSE ACCESSING THE PROGRAMME?